maniartech/framework-factory/README.md

 ```
 myFramework.Person = myFramework.Class({

-    //Cretes a new attribute called name with default value first-name.
+    //An attribute called firstName with default value first-name.
     firstName: myFramework.attribute("first-name"),

-    //Cretes a new attribute called name with default value last-name.
+    //An attribute called lastName with default value last-name.
     lastName: myFramework.attribute("last-name"),

-    //Create a
+    //A readonly field fullName which returns fullName.
+Readonly fields
+    //can not be changed directly.
     fullName: myFramework.readonly({
         get: function () {
             return this.firstName + " " + this.lastName;